Home page

 noisy (= error-prone ) quantum hardware-generated inputs over those with noiseless (= error-less ) quantum simulation or classical input" ← false results

 "the results are still subject to many open questions.
 For instance, it is Not understood how exactly quantum hardware noise affects our particular quantum circuit, and it is unclear how resulting noise-encoded feature vectors may benefit the analysis of noisy financial observables.
-This requires further investigation." ← doubtful results
+This requires further investigation." ← No quantum advantage

 So this HSBC research's noisy (= error-prone ) quantum computer hardware accidentally happened to make better prediction due to unpredictable errors (= No real quantum advantage ) or the artificial illegitimate error-mitigation trick conducted by a classical computer's post-processing ( this-p.1-right-2nd-paragraph ).